-(ii) to employ in good faith consultants, accountants, attorneys and expert persons, employ or contract for clerical and other administrative assistance, delegate to agents and employees any matter whether ministerial or discretionary and act through such agents and employees; for the benefit of the
+(ii) to employ in good faith consultants, accountants, attorneys and expert persons, employ or contract for clerical and other administrative assistance, delegate to agents and employees any matter whether ministerial or discretionary and act through such agents and employees; and

+(iii) to take any actions incidental to the foregoing as the Owner Trustee may from time to time determine are necessary or advisable to protect and conserve the Trust Property(iii) on behalf of the Trust, to enforce the Reimbursement and Disclosure Agreement and any other agreement for the benefit of the Trust; related Certificate Holders and the holder of the Tahiti Note, as applicable.

+(iv) to perform the obligations of the Trust under the Facility Agreement;

+(v) on behalf of the Trust, to enforce the Total Return Swap Agreement and to perform the obligations of the Trust thereunder;

+(vi) to take any actions incidental to the foregoing as the Owner Trustee may from time to time determine are necessary or advisable to protect and conserve the Trust Property for the benefit of the Certificate Holders and the Lenders.(c) In no event shall the Owner Trustee consent or permit the Trust to (i) except with respect to the creation of a Series pursuant to Section 3.02, sell, assign, transfer, pledge, distribute or otherwise dispose of any Trust Property, (ii) incur or issue any indebtedness or create or consent to liens on the Trust Property, other than the Tahiti Note, (iii) dissolve, terminate or merge the Trust or (iv) file or become subject to a bankruptcy or insolvency proceeding in which Trust is the debtor thereunder, except that in each case the Owner Trustee may take any of the foregoing actions with the prior written consent of all of the Requisite Certificate Holders.

 Section 6.02.
-No Duties Except as Specified in Agreement or Instructions from Requisite Holders; Discharge of Liens by Trust Institution; Permissible Indemnities.
+No Duties Except as Specified in Agreement or Instructions from Requisite Instrument Certificate Holders; Discharge of Liens by Trust Institution; Permissible Indemnities.

-(a) The Owner Trustee shall not have any duty or obligation to manage, make any payment in respect of, register, record, sell, dispose of or otherwise deal with the Trust Property, or otherwise take or refrain from taking any action under, or in connection with, any document contemplated hereby to which the Owner Trustee is a party, except as expressly provided by the terms of this Agreement the Series Supplements, , and no implied duties or obligations of the Owner Trustee shall be read into this Agreement.
+(a) The Owner Trustee shall not have any duty or obligation to manage, make any payment in respect of, register, record, sell, dispose of or otherwise deal with the Class B Interests or any other part of the Trust Property, or otherwise take or refrain from taking any action under, or in connection with, any document contemplated hereby to which the Owner Trustee is a party, except as expressly provided by the terms of this Agreement, and the Series Supplements, the Asset LLC Agreements and the Facility Agreement as applicable, and no implied duties or obligations of the Owner Trustee shall be read into this Agreement.
 Notwithstanding the foregoing, the Trust Institution agrees that, acting in its individual capacity, it will, at its own cost and expense, promptly take all action necessary to discharge any liens on any part of the Trust Property which are attributable to actions by or claims against the Trust Institution that are not related to the ownership of the Trust Property, or the administration of the Trust Property.